Professor of Computer Science

 "Why Are There So Few Female Computer Scientists?"
 MIT Artificial Intelligence Laboratory Technical Report 1315, August 1991.
 This report has been widely distributed in the computer science community, including to all of the faculty, staff, and graduate students in computer science at the University of California at Berkeley by department head Prof. David Patterson.
 A summary appeared in the Association for Women in Mathematics Newsletter (March-April 1992), and a chapter was reprinted in the Australian Computer Society Victorian Bulletin (July, August 1992).
 The report (or other of my writings on the subject) is recommended or required reading in courses at MIT, Smith College, and The University of Texas.

-RATS Speaker, "Computer Architecture in the Time of COVID", Asilomar Microcomputer Workshop, April 29, 2021.
+RAT Speaker, "Computer Architecture in the Time of COVID", Asilomar Microcomputer Workshop, April 29, 2021.

 Moderator and Organizer, "Anti-Black Algorithmic Bias on Health, Elections, and Society", Technology and Society Series, Mills College, April 21, 2021.
 Panelists: Moon Duchin, Melody Ivory, and Ziad Obermeyer.